-Disclaimer: Pokemon and its characters are the property of Satoshi Tajiri, 4kids productions, and Nintendo.
+Disclaimer: Pokemon and its characters are the property of The Pokemon Company, Game Freak, and Nintendo.
 I do not own any of the rights.
 This Disclaimer goes for not only this chapter, but the ones to follow.

 The Enigma Chronicles - Sedition

 The rounded baby blue eyes of the mystic tree's anomaly fell open; footsteps were approaching, rapidly and without any indication of hesitancy.
 The tree's trusted keeper repeatedly fluttered its sleepy orbs and, in one swift motion, descended from its hidden niche above the glistening energy source of the tree, staying out of sight from the unknown invader.
 It agilely levitated behind a cluster of rooted crystals and peaked through the gap in between.
 Tilting its head slightly to the right, it squinted its eyes for a more vivid visual of the figure.